Heikin Ashi Explained

 However the real strength of HA is not so much in interpreting its candlestick patterns, but its ability to highlight profitable trends.

-Heikin Ashi charts give you another way to interpret regular price charts.
+The Heikin Ashi system gives you another way to interpret regular price charts.
 They’re most useful for technical trend trading.

 The advantages are: